 While many student success initiatives focus on changes in the structure and practice of how colleges engage with students, front-line staff in admissions, records, financial aid, counseling and assessment have been largely left out of the conversation.
 But interactions with these staff can influence a student’s sense of belonging.

 The Institute for Evidence-Based Change (IEBC) has developed Caring Campus, a program that aims to cultivate stronger connections between students and staff.
-Caring Campus was originally launched in 2018 in the San Diego/Imperial and Inland Empire regions of California, and we’ve committed $1 million to expand the program to more colleges across the country over the course of two years.
+Caring Campus was originally launched in 2018 in the San Diego/Imperial and Inland Empire regions of California, and we’ve committed $3 million to expand the program to more colleges across the country.

-For this project, IEBC selected 20 institutions from different regions nationwide, representing a diverse cohort of students, faculty and staff.
+For this project, IEBC is working with 34 institutions from different regions nationwide, representing a diverse cohort of students, faculty and staff.
 Through intensive coaching, IEBC is helping the colleges:

 - Identify student success efforts that could benefit from additional staff engagement

 - Partner with the Center for Community College Student Engagement to conduct surveys on student and staff engagement

 - Define baseline metrics and determine data collection strategies

 - Map interaction points where staff have the opportunity to make meaningful contact with students